People either absolutely love or completely despise pickles.

 Now: don’t worry if there’s white sediment at the bottom of your brine.
 That’s totally normal.

 You may also find that your pickles go softer and sourer.
-They’re fine to eat at this point, provided they haven’t exhibited other signs of going bad, but they won’t taste particularly nice!
+They’re fine to eat at this point, provided they haven’t exhibited other signs of going bad, but they won’t taste particularly good!

 How To Store Pickles

-How to store pickles depends on whether they are pasteurized or unpastuerized.
+How to store pickles depends on whether they are pasteurized or unpasteurized.
 FYI: most pickles in the supermarket are pasteurized.

 Pasteurized pickles do best on the shelf at room temperature.
 That’s because the pasteurization process kills all the good bacteria inside the jar, so the fermentation process has stopped.

 All you need to do is make sure your unopened pasteurized pickles are stored away from light and heat sources.
 A dark cupboard that’s not near your oven or stove is a good option.

 Once you’ve opened your jar of pasteurized pickles, reseal the jar and put it in the refrigerator.

 As soon as you get home from the grocery store, you should store your unopened unpasteurized pickles in the refrigerator.
 This is because the beneficial bacteria in the jar are still alive, so the fermentation process is still going.
 You need to slow down this process by refrigerating the jar.